North Riding Football League

 The North Riding Football League is an English football league that was founded in 2017 by the merger of the former Teesside Football League and Eskvale & Cleveland League.

-The league has four divisions – the Premier Division (which stands at level 11 of the English football league system), Division One, Under 19 Division and Women's Division.
+The league has three divisions – the Premier Division (which stands at level 11 of the English football league system), Division One and Women's Premier Division.
 The men's regional team won the 2017-18 FA Inter-League Cup, which qualified the team for the 2019 UEFA Regions' Cup.